 What makes Oxford special?

+Students at Oxford are members of the University, the department, and one of 29 colleges.
 Mathematics teaching is shared by colleges (where you'll have tutorials) and the department (where you'll have lectures).
 Oxford’s collegiate system makes both study, and the day-to-day routine, a very different experience from other universities.

 Most of the teaching of mathematics you'll experience at Oxford, especially in the first two years of a degree, is done in tutorials.
 These are hour long lessons in college between a tutor, who is usually a senior member of the college, and a small group of students (usually a pair).
 This form of teaching is very flexible and personalized, not only allowing you and the tutor time to discuss any particular difficulties you're having but also allowing you the opportunity to ask questions to a world expert in the subject (even if they're tangential to the topic at hand!).
 We find tutorials are particularly helpful for you as a first year mathematician, as many of our students naturally begin university from a wide range of backgrounds - not just having studied different A-level modules, but also the IB and other international qualifications.